Riccardo Silva: MP & Silva

-From 2004 until 2016 Riccardo Silva owned and managed MP & Silva, a global international media rights company based in London.
-Under Riccardo’s leadership, MP & Silva became the world’s leading distributor of TV rights.
-In May 2016 Riccardo Silva and his partners sold MP & Silva to the Chinese groups Everbright Securities and Beijing Baofeng Technology, relinquishing management and operational control.
+From 2004 until 2016, Silva owned and managed MP & Silva, a global international media rights company based in London.
+Under Silva’s leadership, MP & Silva became the world’s leading distributor of TV rights.
+In May 2016 Silva and his partners sold MP & Silva to the Chinese groups Everbright Securities and Beijing Baofeng Technology, relinquishing management and operational control.

 Silva International Investments

 In 2016, Silva established Silva International Investments, a portfolio company which invests and manages assets in media, sport, fashion, technology, and real estate.

 Since its inception, the company have invested in Mast Capital, a Miami based real estate and development company and has made a number of acquisitions, including a majority stake in Globe Soccer Awards.

 In August 2017, Silva International Investments acquired SportBusiness, who provide insight into businesses working in the sports industry throughout the world.

 In October 2019, the company acquired the London modeling agency, Select Model Management, and announced a major global expansion driven through an integration with Silva International Investment's existing modelling agency network, MP Management.

 Following MP Management's establishment in 2008 in Milan, the company acquired a second agency in Miami in 2014, quickly followed with the acquisition of a third agency, Major Paris, in 2015.
 Under the ownership of Silva International Investments, the group continued to grow, with the acquisition of Elite Stockholm in 2017, and in the same year, with the establishment of a strategic partnership with Modellink in Gothenburg.
 This was followed in 2018 with the acquisition of the Factor Chosen Group, which brought into the network agencies in Chicago, Los Angeles and Atlanta.
-With the acquisition of Select, the network expanded to London, with the group now spanning eight agencies.
+With the acquisition of Select, the network expanded to London, with the group now spanning eight agencies over the U.S and Europe.